JonahBraun/wago/readme.md

 2. Do something in a terminal: kill a command, restart a daemon, wait for stuff to finish successfully, refresh a browser.
 3. *Repeat…*

-Wago watches your code, then starts a conditional action chain capable of process monitoring and management.
+WaGo watches your code, then starts a conditional action chain capable of process monitoring and management.

-## Example Wago<sup>Watch, Go</sup> Usage
+## Example WaGo<sup>Watch, Go</sup> Usage
 * Run a Ruby script.
 ```bash
 wago -cmd='ruby script.rb'